No power and nowhere to stay as rural Florida starts recovering from Hurricane Idalia

 The remnants of Idalia continued moving away from the U.S. on Friday.
 Forecasters warned it could become a tropical storm again Saturday and bring winds and rains to Bermuda, which also this week was lashed by winds and rain from the outer bands of Hurricane Franklin.

-Associated Press writers Daniel Kozin in Horseshoe Beach; Russ Bynum in Savannah, Georgia; Jeff Amy in Atlanta; Jeffrey Collins in Columbia, South Carolina; Lisa J. Adams Wagner in Evans, Georgia; and Kathy McCormack in Concord, New Hampshire, contributed to this report.
+Associated Press writers Curt Anderson in Indian Rocks Beach; Daniel Kozin in Horseshoe Beach; Russ Bynum in Savannah, Georgia; Jeff Amy in Atlanta; and Jeffrey Collins in Columbia, South Carolina, contributed to this report.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP's climate initiative here.
 The AP is solely responsible for all content.